nginxinc/ansible-role-nginx/README.md

     nginx_type: plus
 ```

 This is a sample playbook file for deploying the Ansible Galaxy NGINX role in a localhost to install NGINX Plus and the NGINX Controller agent.
+Commented out
+are sample variables to install the NGINX Controller agent from your NGINX Controller instance instead of the NGINX repository.

 ```yaml
 - hosts: localhost